DevJSter/StealthPass-Docs/Readme.md

 ## Why Base Blockchain is a Key Choice

-Base Blockchain plays a pivotal role in the Encryptix Protocol by serving as the backbone for storing essential credentials such as NFTs, USDC, and user-specific data.
+Base Blockchain plays a pivotal role in the StealthPass Protocol by serving as the backbone for storing essential credentials such as NFTs, USDC, and user-specific data.
 While Inco is utilized as an encrypted IPFS-like gateway for secure on-chain data storage, Base ensures on-chain accessibility and integrity.
 Moreover, Base's composability allows encrypted keys and data to be used in advanced computations, enabling unique features like secure identity management and future data retrieval without compromising privacy.
-By combining Base's robust blockchain capabilities with Inco's privacy-focused encrypted storage, Encryptix provides a seamless and secure user experience.
+By combining Base's robust blockchain capabilities with Inco's privacy-focused encrypted storage, StealthPass provides a seamless and secure user experience.

 - **Composability**:
   - FHE allows cryptographic operations to be performed directly on encrypted data.